stylify/web/content/docs/stylify/compiler.md

 <docs-section>
 <template #description>

-<h3 class="margin-top:0">screens</h3>
+### screens
 Screens are used to generate media queries.
 The key can be a string or a regular expression.
+You can use predefined [screens](/docs/stylify/native-preset#screens) or define your own.

 </template>
 <template #code>